bellisk/ckanext-subscribe/README.rst

 # to this period after the latest change.
 However there is also a maximum grace
 # period, after which the notification will be sent, no matter if there are
 # further changes to the object subcribed to.
-# Applies only to subscriptions which are set to frequency 'continuous'.
+# Applies only to subscriptions which are set to frequency 'immediate'.
 # The default values are shown.
 If you set these to 0, it will send
 # notifications as soon as a change is made (well, as soon as
 # send-any-notifications is called next).
 # Units: minutes
-ckanext.subscribe.continuous_notification_grace_period_minutes = 5
+ckanext.subscribe.immediate_notification_grace_period_minutes = 5
-ckanext.subscribe.continuous_notification_grace_period_max_minutes = 60
+ckanext.subscribe.immediate_notification_grace_period_max_minutes = 60

 # After a pause in the sending of emails, when it restarts it ignores activity
 # older than the catch-up period.